dasaderi/WhyNotOpenScience/README.md

 ## Our solution

 * Listen: We believe that scientific inquiry should avoid erroneous preconceptions or assumptions about a problem.
 Therefore our first step We will be to develop a survey to explore the underlying reasons for failure to adopt open-science practices in academia.
+Initially we will test the survey in our home institutions, but our goal is to distribute the survey to other academic institutions across the globe.

 The survey will seek to:
       * Understand researchers’ knowledge of and engagement with OS practices;
       * Learn about obstacles that prevent them from engaging in OS practices;